-Below is an org-chart abstraction of a typical Capital customer deployment.
-A median Capital installation will cover multiple layers of management, have cross-departmental range, span across time-zones.
+Below is an org-chart abstraction of a typical CHS customer deployment.
+A median CHS installation will cover multiple layers of management, have cross-departmental range, span across time-zones.

-In a multi-faceted environment like this to have a tool like Capital ready for the infrastructure and organizational challenges is essential.
+In a multi-faceted environment like this to have a tool like CHS ready for the infrastructure and organizational challenges is essential.

 One crucial way you can convert your reliance on home-grown tools is through a strong application programming interface (API) on your COTS solution.
 You can re-build the utilities you decide you need as carry over; reconstruct the value add; re-make the intellectual property; plug-in engineering know-how.
 What’s private to your company nobody else can see.

-One of my favorite strengths of Capital is the API and Web Services extensibility.
-Customer have a tailored Capital experience.
-The Capital extensibility has documentation which comes with the software install describing the java classes etc. Mentor supplies consulting expertise, support.
-On the excellent Mentor Communities (accessible with your support contract) there’s a plug-in library of example code, and you can interact with the expertise of Capital developers.
+One of my favorite strengths of CHS is the API and Web Services extensibility.
+Customer have a tailored CHS experience.
+The CHS extensibility has documentation which comes with the software install describing the java classes etc. Mentor supplies consulting expertise, support.
+On the excellent Mentor Communities (accessible with your support contract) there’s a plug-in library of example code, and you can interact with the expertise of CHS developers.